Horizon Impact Award 2020

 5 awards of €10,000 each

-The winners will be invited to an award ceremony, which will include a selected audience of high-level representatives and promoters of innovation in industry and the public sector.
+The winners will be invited to European Research and Innovation Days hosted in Brussels, which will include a selected audience of high-level representatives and promoters of innovation in industry and the public sector.

 The Horizon Impact Award will provide the winners with high visibility in the form of public interest and increased media coverage.